the-smri/Computer-Fundamentals/1-3 Computer_Software/README.md

 Software directs the peripheral devices on the entire computer system - what to do and how to do it.

----

 ## Types of Computer Software

-Software is typically classified into two main categories:

 ### 1. System Software